 There are a bunch of executors for different purposes.
 Execute sentences in different databases like mysql, postgres, etc. Sending mails, operations with S3 files.
 You can have a look at the official list of executors here.

-In the config.json file of the project we are going to write the configuration of the different executors that are going to be used in the processes.
+config.json file of the project we are going to write the configuration of the different executors that are going to be used in the processes.

 This is an example of the configuration of two executors: